nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation**

 The function Add takes in 3 compulsory fields (Nurse ID, Patient ID, Date) to create a new Nurse Schedule object to be added.
-The Nurse ID, Patient ID and Date inputs will be first checked to ensure validty.
+The Nurse ID, Patient ID and Date inputs will be first checked to ensure validity.
 Any invalid input detected will result in an Exception thrown and command will be aborted.
 Else, a NurseScheduleAddCommand object is created and executed which will create a NurseSchedule object to be added.

 Invalid Inputs include: